Skip to content

 Thousands of scientists from all over the world contribute to the work of the IPCC on a voluntary basis.
 Review is an essential part of the IPCC process, to ensure an objective and complete assessment of current information.
 IPCC aims to reflect a range of views and expertise.

 The small number of scientific papers that doubt human-induced climate change is taken into account by the IPCC reviewing process.
 As we can see from the IPCC findings, none of these papers has presented evidence that is compelling enough to overturn, or even significantly effect, the accepted model.
-One of the most popular of the doubters’ claims, that variations in solar radiation are important, is addressed and discounted by the last of the points above.

 (Update 2013/05/16: For those who are reluctant to accept the IPCC interpretation, here are some independent reviews: